(Updated October 22, 2021)

 Rest Days or Special Non-Working Holidays

-As previously mentioned, employees can get 30% (or 130%) of their fixed hourly rate if they work overtime on rest days and special non-working holidays.
+We’ve mentioned that employees get 30% (or 130%) of their fixed hourly rate for working overtime on rest days and special non-working holidays.
 Use this formula to compute their OT pay on these days:

 For example, Employee B gets ₱100 for the hours they work every day.
-If they worked for two more hours on a special non-working holiday, we can calculate their OT pay like this:
+If they worked for two more hours on a special non-working holiday, we could calculate their OT pay like this:

-But if the employee’s rest day falls on the same day as a special non-working holiday, the formula for overtime pay will be:
+But if the employee’s rest day falls on the same day as a special non-working holiday, they should receive an extra 30% of their hourly rate.

-Take note that the 150% in the formula is the additional 50% from a worker’s hourly pay.
+The 150% in the formula above represents the extra 50% from a worker’s hourly pay.

 Regular Holidays

-Companies can mandate employees to work on regular holidays, as well.
-If workers render extra working hours during a regular holiday, they’re entitled to 30% more of their existing hourly rate.
-You can calculate OT pay for regular holidays using this formula:
+Employees working extra hours during a regular holiday are entitled to 30% more of their existing hourly rate.
+You can compute OT pay for regular holidays using this formula:

-The 200% used in the formula is added to the employee’s pay for working on a regular holiday.
+Unlike the previous overtime pay formula we used, the formula above includes a value of 200%.
+You add it to the employee’s pay for working on a regular holiday.

-But if the employee works overtime on a regular holiday that falls on their rest day, they can get 30% more of their hourly rate.
-In this case, you can compute for OT pay using this formula:
+But if the employee works overtime on a regular holiday that falls on their rest day, they get 30% more of their hourly rate.
+In this case, you calculate OT pay with this formula:

 Frequently Asked Questions About Overtime Pay